missly55/Project/README.md

    - I reinstalled pfSense multiple times, ensuring that the installation image was removed from the virtual CD drive after the installation.
 This allowed pfSense to boot properly.

 ### Issue 2: Network Configuration Issue in Ubuntu
-- **Problem**: After configuring the network in VirtualBox, Ubuntu did not recognize changes when using `ifconfig`.
+- **Problem**: After configuring the network in VirtualBox, Ubuntu did not recognize changes when using `ifconfig` to view the inet of the pfsense machine.
 - **Solution**:
-   - Verified that the network adapter in VirtualBox was correctly set up (e.g., using a **Bridged Adapter** or **Internal Network**).
+   - Verified that the network adapter in VirtualBox was correctly set up.
    - Restarted the network services in Ubuntu:

-     sudo systemctl restart networking

-   - Ensured proper IP address assignment by checking the adapter settings.

 ### Alternative Firewall: OPNsense
 - As a workaround to the pfSense installation issues, I explored and successfully set up **OPNsense** as a replacement for pfSense.